erhant/moonmath/moonmath/ERRATA.md

 # Errata (v1.1.1)

-Some errors in version 1.1.1 (I might be wrong though).
+Some possible errors in version 1.1.1.

 ## Chapter 3